 This activity gets students using prepositions of position to copy their classmates’ creations.
 It’s more than worth the little bit of preparation and gathering of equipment that’s needed beforehand.

-If you like these ESL grammar games, check out our page of ESL vocabulary games too.
+If you like these grammar games, make sure to check out our page of vocabulary games for adults too.